TheDataLeek/CSCI3202/hw5/README.md

 #### Fitness Function

-Taking a step back from the code and considering the real world, let's think about what we'd ideally like to emphasize in a political system.
+Taking a step back from the code and considering the real world, let's think about what we'd ideally like to emphasize in a political districting system.

 * We'd want districts to be homogeneous, i.e. each district is comprised of either all Republican or all Democrat voters.